JakhongirTurgunboev/JakhongirTurgunboev/README.md

 - 👋 Hi, I’m Jakhongir Turgunboev
-- 👀 I’m specialized in Software development
+- 👀 I’m a Software engineer
 - 📫 How to reach me jahongirbaxtiyorovich17@gmail.com

 <!---